gaetanlop/Commonlit-Readability-Competition/README.md

 - Setting Dropout parameters of the transformers model to 0
 - Finding appropriate datasets for pseudo labeling: the training set is very small
 - Create a good ensemble: we had 3 hours to make predictions

-* We will cover all that points later in this documentation.
+We will cover all that points later in this documentation.

 ## Project Overview

-* I love Kaggle Competitions.
+I love Kaggle Competitions.
 This is a great way to learn a lot of things regarding the modeling part of a data science project.
 You can learn from an incredible community and you have also a feedback of what you have done compared to the others with the leaderboard.
 But kaggle misses some parts of a data science project like for example collecting the data and deploying the model in production.
-With respect to this last point, I decided to deploy one of my models and even to incorporate different techniques from the winners of the competition (web app link : https://text-comparator.herokuapp.com/).
+With respect to this last point, I decided to deploy one of my models and even to incorporate different techniques from the winners of the competition ([web app](https://text-comparator.herokuapp.com/)).
 The goal of the web app is to compare the reading level of two different texts.

 Why is it useful to compare the reading level of two texts ?

-Have you ever been in a situation where you wanted to explain a complex subject to someone but too many definitions came to your mind so that you could not the most suitable one ?
+Have you ever been in a situation where you wanted to explain a complex subject to someone but too many definitions came to your mind so that you could not choose the most suitable one ?
 This web app will help you choose the most suitable definition to give to a novice.
-Under the hood, a bert model assesses the reading level of the two texts and then compare them and returns the most easy one (the model that I deployed is not the best one because of model size constarints for deployments.
+Under the hood, a bert model assesses the reading level of the two texts and then compare them and returns the most easy one (the model that I deployed is not the best one because of model size constraints for deployments).

-* I also tried to reproduce the best techniques that the winners of the Competition have used.
-At the end, it improved my model a lot.
+I also reproduced the best techniques that the winners of the Competition have used (for learning purposes).

 ## Path to final submission